leojang/Notes/Interview.md

     (A) Action: What action did you take (or what skills did you use) to complete the task, or solve the problem?

     (R) Result: What was the outcome of the situation?
 Did you complete the task well?

+### What can you do for this company?

+First of all, be sure to have researched the company prior to the interview, so you are familiar with the company's mission.
+Try to identify the company’s specific needs, and then respond by giving examples as to why your education, skills, accomplishments, and experience will make you an asset for the employer in fulfilling these needs.Take a few moments to compare your goals with the objectives of the company and the position, as well as mentioning what you have accomplished in your other jobs.
+Be positive and reiterate your interest in the company, as well as the job.